heike/DIB-Hamby/figshare/README.md

 ## GENERAL INFORMATION

-*This section establishes basic information about the data, particularly the ???who??? and ???what???.*

 DATA TITLE: Comparison Features Data from pairs of Bullet Land Engraved Areas PROJECT TITLE: CSAFE Firearms and Toolmark Analysis